-27. The Scottish Government has notified SFC that we will receive £5.5m to allocate to colleges to partially fund (approximately 60%) the increase in National Insurance costs.
-This funding is for FY 2025-26, with individual funding allocations - based on information received from colleges - shown in Table 5.
+27. The Scottish Government has notified SFC that we will receive £5.51m to allocate to colleges in AY 2025-26 to partially fund (approximately 60%) the increase in National Insurance costs.
+At this point the funding is shown at a sector level in Table 1.